Save Crystal Springs Picnic Area

 - Loss of habitat for wildlife (mammals and birds) that have incorporated Crystal Springs into their habitat.

-- Replacement of views of trees and greenery with hundreds of linear feet of barrier fencing hung with banners and commercial signing
+- Replacement of views of trees and greenery with hundreds of linear feet of barrier fencing hung with banners and signage

-- Introduction of permanent amplified noise from two public address systems
+- Introduction of amplified noise from two public address systems

 - Destruction of the Crystal Springs asphalt loop road that provides a safe place for small children to bicycle and families to use rented pedal-surries